DLinIoTedge/dltrainBook/DLtrain/Docker/Readme.md

+$ Create Docker Image of DL Networks

+1. How to create a docker file ?
+2. How to build docker image ?
+3. How to deploy docker image ?
+4. How to run docker image ?
+5. How to stop Docker image  running ?
+6. How to delete docker image  ?
+7. How to create Container with Docker image?
+8. How to deploy container?

  Deployment of trained model on to cloud side  requires to  support  clients with varying languages.
 REST API appears to be one such a method in which Client can communicate with Inference Engine which is performing inference for a given input data.
 Where, input data come from Client applications which are written in different language